cvbrandoe/REDEN/dico/dictionary/README.md

+In this folder, there should be at most folders, namely, PER, LOC and ORG (depending on the chosen named-entity classes).
+Inside each folder, there should be TSV files containing dictionary entries.

 Generate dictionary files using the fr.lip6.ldcrawler.App class.
 Otherwise, you can download pre-generated dictionaries adapted to French critical literary texts from this URL: http://obvil-dev.paris-sorbonne.fr/unerd/unerd-tool/lookups/